Alberta Health Care does not cover the cost of massage therapy treatments. The Walnut Tree is able to direct bill the following:

 *For all other companies, we issue receipts for you to submit to your provider directly.*

-As we cannot check this for you, and insurance policies vary, please verify with your benefit provider ahead of time to see:
+As we cannot check this for you, and insurance policies can vary greatly, it's best to contact your benefits provider ahead of time to see:

 - whether you have coverage for massage therapy,